tib-baseball-softball/skylarks-mobile/iosApp/README.md

 ## Development History

+> [!NOTE]
-- Started as a learning project into Programming in general as a complete beginner - therefore very different standards of code quality present.
+> This projects started as a learning project as a complete beginner - older parts of the code might not reach current standards of code quality.
+Refactoring is happening according to the campfire principle.

 ## Roadmap